 Parsnips leaves look almost like ferns, with pinnate (branched), toothed edges (margins).
 Parsnips are grown as annuals, but if you let a few of them go to seed, these biennials can start spreading edible roots in many areas of your foodscape.
 [Once they start that process, you won’t want to eat them - they get quite woody.]
 Second year plants can grow 5 feet tall, but your first year parsnip will be significantly shorter, at only 18 to 24 inches.
 Yellow, umbrella-shaped flowers grow into tiny ‘fruits’ called schizocarps.
 [How’s that for a fun garden word?]

 How to grow parsnips

 Parsnips, like other root crops, need loose soil.
 This makes them well suited to raised beds and container gardening.
-If you are planting parsnips in the Bay Area’s heavy clay soil, you will want to break up the soil down 18 inches and dig in 3 or 4 inches of aged compost.
+If you are planting parsnips in heavy clay soil, you will want to break up the soil down 18 inches and dig in 3 or 4 inches of aged compost.
 If you don’t, you will end up with forked and otherwise deformed roots prone to disease.
 Parsnip seeds should be planted 1/2 inch deep, with a heavy dose of patience.
 Parsnips seeds are slow to germinate and the plants take up to 4 months to reach harvestable size, but they are worth the wait!
 These sweet roots lend themselves to seasonings such as ginger and nutmeg, as well as more savory dishes, such as soups and stews.
 Parsnips can be grown in full sun or partial shade.
 They prefer slightly acidic soil, so you may need to make some pH adjustments.
 Seedlings should be thinned to stand 3 to 6 inches apart and be sure to eliminate all competition from weeds.

 Parsnips pests and diseases